TAJIKISTAN: "It seems that reading the Bible together is now a criminal offence"

 Both Pulodov and Rakhimov said more than 100 books in Tajik and Russian had been confiscated from Martynova's home.
 Rakhimov said another Jehovah's Witness home in the town was searched the same day but nothing was confiscated.
 He said no warrant from the Prosecutor's Office was shown for either raid.

-On 8 June, Rakhimov was summoned to the Sughd District NSC secret police, where he was insulted by the officer in charge, who began accusing him and his family of religious extremism and of inciting interreligious conflict.
+On 8 June, Rakhimov was summoned to the Sugd District NSC secret police, where he was insulted by the officer in charge, who began accusing him and his family of religious extremism and of inciting interreligious conflict.
 After Rakhimov refused to write a statement, he said one of the officers – whom he identified as Erkin Ergashev – became angry.
-"He hit me on the head and in the stomach and threatened to imprison me or get rid of me from Sughd Region."
+"He hit me on the head and in the stomach and threatened to imprison me or get rid of me from Sugd Region."
 He said officers also threatened to detain his wife and three-week-old daughter if he refused to sign a statement.